pSujet/pSujet.github.io/_tabs/projects.md

     <div class="text-and-buttons">
         <p>
             <b>State Estimation of Pipe Inspection Gauge using EKF and UKF</b>
             <br>This was the final project for the "Applied Estimation (EL2320)" at KTH.
-In the team of two, we implemented an Extended Kalman Filter (EKF) and Unscented Kalman Filter (UKF) to estimate the state of a pipe inspection gauge.
+In a group of two, we implemented an Extended Kalman Filter (EKF) and Unscented Kalman Filter (UKF) to estimate the state of a pipe inspection gauge.
 We compared the performance of both filters in terms of error in various scenarios, including slipping of the wheels.
         </p>
         <div class="button-container">
             <a href="{{ site.baseurl }}/assets/projects/2022/pdf/applied_estimation.pdf" class="button" target="_blank">PDF</a>